cloudflare/jgc-talks/README.md

 jgc-talks
 =========

-Code samples and data used in talk preparation by John Graham-Cumming
+PDF files of every technical talk given by John Graham-Cumming, plus clde samples and data used in talk preparation.